 Because of the continuing Coronavirus crisis, however, and the high likelihood that Covid restrictions may be in place for much of the autumn, our programme of Christian formation in the second half of 2020 will take the form of a series of online Zoom seminars.
 This means that they can take place whether people are able to meet physically or not.

 Each seminar will be no more than an hour long, and will be led by Fr Peter.
 There will be a presentation, followed by a time for questions, and then discussion.
-In order to participate, simply be in touch with Fr Peter to get the password needed to access the Zoom meeting.

 What is Anglo-Catholicism?